1and2papa/CTAssetsPickerController/README.md

 # CTAssetsPickerController

-CTAssetsPickerController is an iOS view controller that allows picking multiple photos and videos from user's photo library.
+CTAssetsPickerController is an iOS controller that allows picking multiple photos and videos from user's photo library.
 The usage and look-and-feel just similar to UIImagePickerController.
 It uses **ARC** and requires **AssetsLibrary** framework.

 ![Screenshot](https://raw.github.com/chiunam/CTAssetsPickerController/master/Screenshot.png "Screenshot")